ome/omero-guide-introduction/docs/annotate.rst

       |image3|

-   - Review the filtered Images, choose a favourite Image and under the Rating section in the right-hand pane, click on the 5th star to add a rating of 5
+   - Review the filtered Images, choose a favourite Image and under the ``Ratings`` section in the right-hand pane, click on the 5th star to add a rating of 5

       |image2|